HerrMotz/bachelor-thesis/publication/main.typ

 For this, I decided to develop a lightweight web application, which at its heart has Rust-code to translate visually built queries to SPARQL queries and vice versa#footnote[The code is publicly available at #link("https://github.com/HerrMotz/bachelor-thesis/")[`http://github.com/HerrMotz/bachelor-thesis`].] (see @heading:implementation).
 The program is already in practical application at the time of writing.
 Changes to the code have been made by a team from the digital humanities at the Friedrich Schiller University Jena under my lead, where a hands-on session with students was conducted.
 Any changes which do not originate from my work are clearly marked in the code repository. #todo[lasse ich das wirklich so stehen?]

+#todo[Why should a user be able to edit the query?
+What sense does this make?
+- can be used to import an existing query
+- some users can maybe write some parts of a SPARQL query and should have the possibility to do so.
+- pasting parts from another query is also very useful ]

 == Related Work

 === RDF Explorer <heading:rdf_explorer>